Winter-Proof Your Skin: Local Pros Share Their Top Tips

 Add a Humidifier to Your Bedroom

 They’re not just for sick kids!
-A humidifier can help your skin.
-“Humidifiers can be helpful in the winter by adding moisture to the air, preventing skin from becoming dry,” says Hillary Bekelis, NP, and owner of Hello Gorgeous in Babylon.
+A humidifier can save your skin.
+“Humidifiers can be helpful in the winter by adding moisture to the air, preventing skin from becoming dry,” says Hillary Bekelis, NP, owner of Hello Gorgeous in Babylon.

 Don’t Skip the Sunscreen